 In this Article

-A pregnant woman can notice many changes in her body as her baby develops in her womb.
-If you are pregnant, you must have felt different movements.
-These movements will only get stronger as your baby pregnancy progresses and your baby grows.
-At some point, you will feel small, repeated spasms in your womb.
-You can mistake them as kicks but they are actually foetal hiccups.
-Experiencing short and rhythmic movements in the womb is common during pregnancy and these movements are known as foetal hiccups.
-Let us explore why do babies have hiccups in the womb and how can you differentiate between his hiccups and kicks!
+A pregnant woman may notice many changes in her body as her baby develops in the womb.
+If you are pregnant, you will feel different movements as your baby grows up.
+And these movements will get stronger as your pregnancy progresses.
+Along with jabs and kicks, you may also feel small, repeated spasms in your womb.
+You can mistake them for kicks but they are actually foetal hiccups.
+Experiencing short and rhythmic movements (or foetus hiccups) in the womb is common during pregnancy, but identifying them can be difficult.
+So, find out why a baby hiccups in the womb and how can you differentiate between his hiccups and kicks!

 What Causes Foetal Hiccups?

 Doctors don’t exactly know the reasons for foetal hiccups.
 Not all babies have hiccups in the womb.
 It is believed that foetal hiccups are related to the developing lungs of the baby, but that’s not proven yet.
-Foetal hiccups can simply be a side effect of baby trying to adjust to all new things that he can.
+A baby trying to adjust to all new things in the womb may have hiccups.
 When a baby has hiccups in the womb, it is a sign that he is meeting his developmental milestones on time and that his progress is on track.
-While pregnant, it may worry you if you feel your baby’s hiccups in your womb, but doctors have identified the following reasons as to why hiccups are caused in the uterus.
+While pregnant, it may worry you if you feel your baby’s hiccups in your womb, but doctors have identified the following reasons as to why a baby may hiccup while he in the uterus.

 1. Contracting Diaphragm